yeshua453/website/docs/controls/alertdialog.md

 ### `actions_alignment`

-Defines the horizontal layout of the actions according to the same rules as for [`Row.alignment`](/docs/controls/row#alignment).
+Defines the horizontal layout of the actions.

-Property value is `MainAxisAlignment` enum with `MainAxisAlignment.END` as default.
+Property value is [`MainAxisAlignment`](/docs/reference/types/mainaxisalignment) enum.
+Default is `END`.

 ### `actions_padding`